 Note (updated 2020): Please note that this story portrays, and basically glorifies, an abusive relationship.
 I wrote this at sixteen and had never read anything about relationship abuse, let alone experienced it.
-Having never encountered real cruelty, I had a blind and immature fascination with it, as if it were something confined to the realm of fiction, to be tossed carelessly at characters.
-And from somewhere - God knows where - I had the strange idea that the type of dependent behavior within this story is romantic.
+Having never encountered real cruelty, I had an immature fascination with it, as if it were something confined to the realm of fiction, to be tossed carelessly at characters.
+And from God knows where, I had the idea that the type of dependent behavior within this story is romantic.
 This is patently untrue.
-Being hurt, and hurt, and hurt again, and having the compulsion to come back repeatedly, is not romantic.
-It is psychologically and physically dangerous.
+Being hurt, and hurt, and hurt again, and having the compulsion to crawl back, is not romantic: it is psychologically and physically dangerous.

 I know dark-and-unhealthy is pretty standard for Tomione, but after nearly ten years, the story still doesn't sit right with me.
 Since maybe a year after publication, I've wanted to delete it.
 Two things have stopped me: 1) the story could get re-hosted, thanks to fic downloading sites.
 I'd definitely rather express this here and make it clear what my thoughts are than people read some weird bootleg copy floating around.
 2) I've received a surprising number of messages from people saying that critical flaws and all, TFL has helped them in dark places, and that it holds something special for them.
 This also keeps me from a cold delete.

 This was not how it was supposed to happen.